gniquyij/gniquyij.github.io/en/about.md

 Hi there.
 This is Ji Yu-Qing <a target="_blank" href="./../name.mp3">|dʒɪ ju tsɪŋ|</a> and welcome to my channel.

-I do not know what to say when people ask me to introduce myself cause I am not several words.
-But if you don't tag yourself, people will still tag you, even worse, in a way you don't want to see.
-So it may be better for me to do it.

 I was born and raised up in Shanghai, China.

-A no barbie but chess/poker/pet/calligraphy/sketch/pipa childhood - thanks to my parents.

 Studied Applied Psychology in the university - an accident I would say but not that bad journey.